 Our audit committee consists of Messrs.
-Voss, LaManna and Linneman, each of whom is an independent director and "financially literate" under the rules of the NYSE.
-Mr. Voss chairs our audit committee and serves as our audit committee financial expert, as that term is defined by the SEC.
+Ainsberg, LaManna and Berger, each of whom is an independent director and "financially literate" under the rules of the NYSE.
+Mr. Ainsberg chairs our audit committee and serves as our audit committee financial expert, as that term is defined by the SEC.
 Our audit committee assists the board of directors in overseeing:

-- · our accounting and financial reporting processes; - the integrity and audits of our consolidated financial statements; - our compliance with legal and regulatory requirements; - · the qualifications and independence of our independent auditors; and - the performance of our independent auditors and any internal auditors.
+- our accounting and financial reporting processes; - the integrity and audits of our consolidated financial statements; - our compliance with legal and regulatory requirements; - the qualifications and independence of our independent auditors; and - the performance of our independent and internal auditors.

-Our audit committee is responsible for engaging independent registered public accountants firms, reviewing with the independent registered public accountants the plans and results of the audit engagement, approving professional services provided by the independent registered public accountants, reviewing the independence of the independent registered public accountants, considering the range of audit and non-audit fees and reviewing the adequacy of our internal accounting controls.
+Our audit committee is responsible for engaging independent registered public accounting firms, reviewing with the independent registered public accountants the plans and results of the audit engagement, approving professional services provided by the independent registered public accountants, reviewing the independence of the independent registered public accountants, considering the range of audit and non-audit fees and reviewing the adequacy of our internal accounting controls.

-The audit committee held five meetings in 2012.
+The audit committee held four meetings in 2015.